-% Increase in Credits Earned per 100 Days: 24.8%
+• % Increase in Credits Earned per 100 Days: 24.8%

 Students who identify as LGBTQIA (lesbian, gay, bisexual, transgender, or queer) face an even greater risk of bullying that their straight peers.
 The 2011 GLSEN (Gay, Lesbian, Straight Educators Network) National School Climate Survey reports that in the nation's schools: 63.5% of students surveyed felt unsafe because of their sexual orientation; 81.9% were verbally harassed in the past year because of their sexual orientation; 38.3% were physically harassed because of their sexual orientation; 18.3% were physically harassed because of their sexual orientation; 18.3% were physically assaulted because of their sexual orientation.
 The report also found that: 29.8% of students skipped a class at least once in the past month because they felt unsafe or uncomfortable; 31.8% missed at least one entire day because they felt unsafe or uncomfortable.
-LGBTQ students are well-accepted members of the Alliance community.
-The students feel safe and accepted, and because of that they are able to thrive in high school rather than just survive.
+LGBTQ students are well accepted members of the Alliance community.
+The The Alliance school strives to create an environment where students feel safe and accepted, and because of that they are able to thrive in high school rather than just survive.
 We achieve this safe environment through multiple practices including but not limited to:

-• Prior to families completing an application, they complete a questionnaire and answer questions about The Alliance School's community and practices then have a conversation with a staff member to ensure that they understand the nature of the school and community and believe the school will be a good fit for them.
+Prior to families completing an application, they complete a questionnaire and answer questions about The Alliance School's community and practices then have a conversation with a staff member to ensure that they understand the nature of the school and community and believe the school will be a good fit for them.

-• Full inclusion for students with special needs

-- Gender neutral bathrooms - The use of a year roundan early-start schedule to meet the social-emotional and academic needs of students environment student-led instruction, and other opportunities

-- A full-time social worker

-- A full-time psychologist

-- The use of first names amongst students and teachers to create a collaborative learning

-- Daily advisories for continual student check-ins - Bullying report forms - Honoring student voice and choice through the Student Leadership Team, student voting,
+- Full inclusion for students with special needs - Gender neutral bathroom and gender specific bathrooms - The use of a year roundschedule to meet the social emotional and academic needs of - students - A full-time social worker - A school psychologist - A supervised area, outside of the School Social Worker's office, that can support students Social Emotional Needs and/or a private meeting space to discuss issues and needs. - The use of first names amongst students and teachers to create a collaborative learning - environment - Daily advisories for continual student check-ins-Mentoring students - Bullying report forms - Open door policy of all staff, including the administrator, to discuss issues, suggestions for improvement, mediate conflict, etc. - Honoring student voice and choice through the Student Leadership Team, student voting, student-led instruction, and other opportunities - A tight knit community of caring educators that is flexible, willing to work with all students, and will meet students where they are at academically and behaviorally. - Established community partnerships

-• Established community partnerships
+Established community partnerships